AlicjaNowakowska/ETNA/README.md

       G.display()

     * .ipynb interpreter (Jupyter Notebook) - download GUIForNetworkAnalysisYourOwnJupyterInterpreter.ipynb and run each cell.
-    * online .ipynb interpreter (Colab) - download GUIForNetworkAnalysisColab.ipynb, run it in Colab and run each cell.
+    * online .ipynb interpreter (Colab) - Go to https://githubtocolab.com/AlicjaNowakowska/GUIForNetworkAnalysis/blob/main/GUIForNetworkAnalysisColab.ipynb and run each cell by clicking Shift + Enter buttons or download the file on your computer, upload it to your Google Drive, open the file using Colab and run each cell by clicking Shift + Enter buttons.

 3. There are 4 network datasets served as exemplary ones.
 They can be found in the folder ExemplaryData.zip